tapfortap/Documentation/AndroidAPIReference.md

 **Return Value**

-  - _InterstitialAd_ - A new instance of InterstitialAd.
+  - _Interstitial_ - A new instance of Interstitial.

 ---